 Status of our VFM work

 We have completed our planned VFM procedures and have no matters to report by exception in the auditor's report (see Section 03).
-We plan to issue the VFM commentary by November 2021 as part of issuing the Auditor's Annual Report.
+We plan to issue the VFM commentary as part of issuing the Auditor's Annual Report.